-Expenses for workers' compensation and occupational injury liabilities allocated to the Company were \$1.5 million for the year ended December 31, 2022, and are included in other operating expenses on the consolidated statement of operations.
+Expenses for workers' compensation and occupational injury liabilities allocated to the Company were \$0.1 million for the year ended December 31, 2023, and are included in other operating expenses on the consolidated income statement.
 Allocated expenses include workers' compensation and occupational injury liability expenses to reflect the results of an actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims.